samyuh/feup-iart-ball_sort_puzzle/README.md

 We recommend use the options: '-verbose -plot'

-**Note 1**: If you don't choose anything on options, nothing will be printed or appear on your screen.
+**Note**: If you don't choose anything on options, nothing will be printed or appear on your screen.
-**Note 2**: If you want to see the reward plot, using -plot, you should have -log too.

 ---

 #### Example

-Use QLearning with the definitions of first_level.json with plot and verbose
+Use QLearning with the definitions of level1.json with plot and verbose
 ```
-python main.py qlearning first_level.json -verbose -plot
+python main.py qlearning level1.json -verbose -plot
 ```

-Use Sarsa with the definitions of first_level.json with plot, verbose and render
+Use Sarsa with the definitions of level1.json with plot, verbose and render
 ```
-python main.py sarsa first_level.json -verbose -render -plot
+python main.py sarsa level1.json -verbose -render -plot
 ```